ksanislo/TitleDB/README.md

 The API is a RESTful interface which provides a listing service of 3DS homebrew in a variety of formats avaliable around the internet.
 Sets of data are interconnected by foreign keys following a naming pattern of *_id, which correspond to the id in the matching table.
-Specifc items can be located by id number directly, as /{type}/{id}
+Specific items can be located by id number directly, as /{type}/{id}.

 File collections:
 /cia